 A: While knowing a number of key phrases in Spanish is smart, it isn’t necessary to speak Spanish in order to get around Mexico City.
 Many of the people who live and work in the city speak English, but speaking Spanish definitely helps.

 A: Generally, you should tip about 10% at a restaurant.
-This is often added to the bill by the restaurant itself (look for the
+This is often added to the bill by the restaurant itself (look for the charge).
+On drinks, it’s typical to tip about 15% on the bill, or about 20 pesos per drink.
+For more info, see our guide to tipping in Mexico City.

 A: Friendliness is common in Mexico City, with an emphasis on casual conversation and politeness.
 Learn as much about Mexican culture as you can prior to visiting in order to understand the customs and environment of the city, especially if you aren’t able to speak the language.
 We'd also recommend chatting to a Mexico City local for more insider info you can't get anywhere else.